Dual Diagnosis Treatment Waynesboro, TN

 Centerstone Wayne County Mental Health Center

-Centerstone Wayne County Mental Health Center is a dual-diagnosis treatment center in Waynesboro, TN that offers treatment for alcohol or drug addiction and mental health disorders that include PTSD as well as schizoid personality disorder.
+Centerstone Wayne County Mental Health Center is a dual-diagnosis treatment center in Waynesboro, TN that provides treatment services for mental health and substance abuse disorders that include mood disorders as well as schizoid personality disorder.

 Address: 418 South Main Street, Waynesboro, TN 38485 in Wayne County